How to Exhibit More Predictable Behaviors: Generating and Interpreting Policies

-\paragraph{pOAMDP Model:} For both types of problems and for each grid environment, a pOAMDP is derived using the previously proposed reward function for predictability $R^\Theta_\pred$.
+\paragraph{pOAMDP Model} For both types of problems and for each grid environment, a pOAMDP is derived using the previously proposed reward function for predictability $R^\Theta_\pred$.
 The baseline policy $\pi_\mdps$ described above serves to identify the observer's possible predictions.
-Since each pOAMDP can be considered as an MDP, pOAMDPs are solved by using again the value iteration algorithm with an appropriate discount factor (details in the next section).
-The corresponding pOAMDP solution policy is denoted $\pi^\Theta_\pred$.
+Since each pOAMDP can be considered as an MDP, pOAMDPs are solved by using again the value iteration algorithm with an appropriate discount factor (details in the next section), resulting in the $R^\Theta_\pred$ policy.
 Note that our approach does not make use of the softmax policy, thus making its temperature parameter $\temp$ irrelevant.